celo-org/docs/blog/12-23-22- how-to-become-a-web3-developer/how-to-be-a-web3-developer.md

 If you choose to go self-paced (that is, self-teaching), ensure you understand basic programming, read up on the blockchain, and understand smart contracts, for better understanding.

-You can also join the [Celo Developer community](https://celo.org/community), where you can connect with many like-minds who will be willing to help guide you toward taking the right step in your web3 development journey.
+You can also join the [Celo Developer community](https://celo.org/community), where you can connect with many like-minded people willing to help guide you toward taking the right step in your web3 development journey.

 ## What's Next?